EllaOluchi/Nigerian_Bank_Transactions_Analysis/README.md

 ## Recommendations (Highlights)
 - Investigate **multi-location accounts** with high chargeback rates.
-- Focus reviews on **Ibadan, Makurdi, Kaduna, Kano, Owerri, Onitsha**.
+- Focus reviews on **Ibadan, Makurdi, Kaduna, Kano, Owerri, Onitsha** as they are linked to the highest cases of chargebacks as a result of unauthorized transactions and fraudulent activity.
 - Conduct forensic audit of **maintenance fee deductions** above standard.
 - Review suspicious **₦30m reimbursements** — verify legitimacy.
 - Flag & monitor all **12 AM–5 AM** transactions with extra security checks.